Emile Durkheim's Theory of Suicide

 - Fatalistic Suicide

 Egoistic suicide is caused by the lack of integration of an individual in his group.
 If an individual is weakly integrated into his social group, it makes him prone to suicide.
 Such suicide is a result of extreme loneliness and high individualism.
 The term ‘Ego’ refers to self.
 Egoistic people are highly self-focused and introverted.
 They tend to detach themselves from mainstream society by shutting themselves off.
 They do not participate in social life, have no interest in social gatherings, and usually cut off ties with others.
+Such an individual feels affronted, lonely, hurt, ignored, and unwanted.
+They have introverted traits and prefer living alone.
+They become alienated and find it difficult to cope with social isolation, which can lead to suicidal behavior.

 This kind of suicide, which is a product of weak integration in a social group, was based on Durkheim’s findings on the relationship between suicide rates and varying degrees of an individual's integration in family, religious groups, and other areas, as explained below: